 - Replace the rotating tray.

 Dishwashers are circulating detergent and water constantly, so this kind of thorough cleaning only needs to happen once a month, at most.
+(For a full tutorial, here's how to naturally clean your dishwasher.)

 - Clear debris out of the drain opening.